reversed-digital/theme-system/README.md

 ## Future plans

-- Re-add some form of a default grid system
+- Add some form of a default grid system
+- Allow variants
 - See if we can use purgeCSS to remove unused utilities
 - Investigate a babel-plugin to compile away the parse & parseAll calls